 Having practical and emotional support during and after diagnosis and treatment for prostate cancer is important.
-Counselling may support those, who otherwise suffer in silence.
+Counselling may support those who otherwise suffer in silence.

 If you feel overwhelmed by your or your partner’s prostate cancer diagnosis or treatment, the PCSC Program has a professional counselling service.
-We offer complimentary private, confidential clinic appointments for prostate cancer patients and their spouses/partners, either separately or together, with our clinical counsellor.
+We offer complimentary private, confidential clinic appointments for prostate cancer patients and their spouses/partners, either separately or together, with our clinical counselor.

 If you would like to book a clinical appointment please contact the program coordinator.

 As a module of the Prostate Cancer Supportive Care (PCSC) Program, we offer one-on-one clinical appointments with our registered clinical counsellor for patients (pre- or post-treatment) and/or their partners with psychological issues related to their or their partner’s prostate cancer experience.